Irshadmeer/INS-group/content/authors/shuai/_index.md

 ---
 # Display name
-title: Mustafa Ozger
+title: Shuai Zhang

 # Full name (for SEO)
-first_name: Mustafa
+first_name: Shuai
-last_name: Ozger
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - mustafa
+  - shuai

 # Is this the primary user of the site?
 superuser: false